medcomdk/dk-ehmi-eas/input/pagecontent/index-uc4.md

 ## getReceiverData_1_getReceiverDatabySORId

-- GET [EAS-base]/Organization?_profile=http://medcomfhir.dk/ig/messaging/StructureDefinition/medcom-messaging-organization&Patient?Identifier.value=123&system=urn:oid:1.2.208.176.1.2
+- GET [EAS-base]/Organization?_profile=https://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-organization.html&Patient?Identifier.value=123&system=urn:oid:1.2.208.176.1.2
-- This search will produce a [MedComMessagingOrganization](http://medcomfhir.dk/ig/messaging/StructureDefinition/medcom-messaging-organization) as a response
+- This search will produce a <a href="https://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-organization.html" target="_blank">MedComMessagingOrganization</a> as a response
 - EAS will in order to produce this response run through a sequence of calls from

 <img src="./3_4_getReceiverData_1_getReceiverDatabySORId.png" alt="3_4_getReceiverData_1_getReceiverDatabySORId" width="1100">